Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 └── README.md
 ```

-### Defining the testing boundaries
+## Defining the application boundaries

-The term "data application" is purposefully vague but in reality these applications will often utlimately take the form of an Extract, Transform, Load (ETL) process.
-If we think about the typical ETL process that we might commonly want to build on platforms like Databricks or EMR, then we can really think of the Extract and Load stages as defining the I/O boundaries of our application - it's at these points that we reach out and interact with the world.
+The term "data application" is purposefully vague but in reality these applications will likely take the form of an Extract, Transform, Load (ETL) process.
+If we think about the typical ETL process that we might commonly want to build on platforms like Databricks or Amazon EMR, then we can really think of the Extract and Load stages as defining the I/O boundaries of our application - it's at these points that we reach out and interact with the world.
 This fact should inform our overall software design and, in particualr, the way we test the different components of the process:

 !["A diagram showing the constituent pieces of an ETL process and the associated testing boundaries"]({{ "/assets/img/stop-writing-scripts-etl.png" | relative_url }})

-As outlined in the diagram above, each ETL process should follow the same generic structure where I/O boundaries are isolated from core transformations (i.e., the main business logic).
-In general:
+As outlined in the diagram above, each ETL process should follow the same generic structure where I/O boundaries are isolated from core transformations (i.e., the main business logic) - in general:

 1. Reading and writing data should be abstracted into re-usable interfaces that can be easily tested and mocked, and which form a boundary between I/O and core business rules.
 These interfaces should be subject to their own unit and, crucially, integration tests.